John McMillan MacNeill's headstone, Keil Cemetery, Southend

 Helen McMillan MacNeill

 It is interesting that she, her brother Malcolm, and her sister Penelope (see below) were all recorded as "of Carskey".
-This suggests that she and Malcolm lived together at Carskey until their deaths and the ownership of the estate transferred from John and Jean initially to Malcolm, then perhaps to Helen and finally to Penelope's family.
+This terminology suggests that she and Malcolm lived together at Carskey until their deaths and the ownership of the estate transferred from John and Jean initially to Malcolm, then perhaps to Helen and finally to Penelope's family.
 The word "of" usually suggests ownership - the word "in" usually indicates tenancy.
+Helen passed away in 1886.

 Penelope McMillan MacNeill's headstone, Grange Cemetery, Edinburgh